josephinelee1234/P00/README.md

 # Cafe of Stories by Team Hot Cocoa

-Our project is a collaborative story-telling website where users can log in and add to as well as create different stories.
+Our project is a collaborative story-telling website where users can log in to create and add onto different stories.
+When adding to a story, users can only see the latest update, but after contributing, users can view the full story through their home page.

 __Roles:__
 Josephine Lee: Project Manager; HTML templates, front end